mwarger/convex-agent-config/README.md

 - Efficient pagination for large datasets
 - Proper error handling and edge case consideration

-For detailed technical specifications, see the full agent configuration in `.claude/agents/convex-agent.md`.
+For detailed technical specifications, see the agent files under `.claude/agents/`.